Testing with Screen

 So if I don't know how to use a screen reader, I shouldn't even try?

 Well, that would be an easy way out, but before you start making excuses, let's take a look at what you'd be missing out on.
 Screen reader users are one of the primary beneficiaries of your accessibility efforts, so it makes sense to understand their needs.
 Of course, you don't want to fall into the trap of thinking that accessibility is only relevant to screen reader users.
 Too many people focus on blindness to the exclusion of people with other disability types (motor, auditory, cognitive, low vision, etc.) whose needs are just as relevant.
-But since you asked about screen reader testing, let's address that particular need specifically.

-Although a screen reader isn't a "browser" in the same way that Firefox, Opera, Safari, Netscape, and Internet Explorer are browsers (in fact, in most cases the screen reader depends on those browsers), screen readers are a way of accessing web content that is different from the way that sighted people use browsers.
+Although a screen reader isn't a "browser" in the same way that Chrome, Firefox, Safari, and Internet Explorer are browsers (in fact, in most cases the screen reader depends on those browsers), screen readers are a way of accessing web content that is different from the way that sighted people use browsers.
 If you don't understand these differences, you won't understand what the accessibility challenges are for screen reader users, and you won't be able to design effectively for this audience.

 What are the main differences between the way sighted users and screen reader users access web content?

 Screen reader users cannot survey the entirety of a web page with such immediacy.
 Web content is linear and text-based.
-They don't think in terms of left and right or position on the page.
+They don't often think in terms of left and right or position on the page.
 It is irrelevant to them whether the most important content is visually in the middle with the boldest colors and most artistic design.
 Positioning and visual artistry do not inherently help or hinder the accessibility of web content for screen reader users.
 This type of information is simply useless to them.

 Then how do screen reader users experience web pages?

 It is rare that a screen reader user would listen to an entire web page from start to finish without skipping some portion, such as the navigation links at the top of the page, the copyright information at the bottom, or other parts in-between.
 Users are more likely to listen to an entire page if they are unfamiliar with a site and if the content is very important to them, but most of the time they attempt to find what they are looking for as quickly as possible.
-Searches within pages and lists of links (or tabbing from link to link) are among the most common methods used to find content quickly.
+Headings, landmarks, searches within pages, and lists of links (or tabbing from link to link) are among the most common methods used to find content quickly.

 So how do I know which of all these methods screen reader users are going to use on my web content?